mjschutz/react-native-sync-adapter/README.md

 yarn android
 ```

-**Be careful**: The installed example app will trigger a sync around every minute (so it is easy to see that is working).
-If you debug the app, you should be able to see the HeadlessJS ouputing: `Headless JS task was fired!` (remember not to have the app on the foreground: Unless you override this behavior).
+**Be careful**: The installed example app will trigger a sync around every minute (or 15 minutes since Android 7.0).
+If you debug the app, you should be able to see the HeadlessJS outputing: `Headless JS task was fired!`.
 After you try it, I recommend to uninstall the app so you don't harm your device battery life.